hdcodedev/snowfall/README.md

 - The snowfall canvas has `pointer-events: none`, so it won't interfere with user interactions
 - Snow accumulation works best on static or slowly-changing layouts
 - The component uses `'use client'` directive for Next.js 13+ App Router compatibility
-- For best performance, limit the number of accumulation surfaces

 ## Performance Optimizations